What are varicose veins?

 - Sensations in the legs, such as a heavy feeling, burning, and/or aching

 Severe varicose veins may eventually produce long-term mild swelling that can result in more serious skin and tissue problems, such as ulcers and nonhealing sores.

 The symptoms of varicose veins may resemble other medical conditions or problems.
-Always consult your physician for a diagnosis.
+Always consult your doctor for a diagnosis.